Deep dive into API concepts

 const message = keccak256(toUtf8Bytes(JSON.stringify(object)));

-3. Serialize the signature
+#### 3. Serialize the signature[](https://docs.x.immutable.com/docs/x/deep-dive-api-concepts#3-serialize-the-signature) <a href="#id-3-serialize-the-signature" id="id-3-serialize-the-signature"></a>

-Implement a function using the signer and message obtained in the previous steps like the following Typescript example:
+Implement a function using the `signer` and `message` obtained in the previous steps like the following Typescript example:

 Typescript